The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Pražské úřední noviny (Prague Official Newspaper) is not listed in the newspaper section of the address books of 1907 and 1910, but there is little doubt that the author refers to the publications of c.k.
+is not listed in the newspaper section of the address books of 1907 and 1910, but there is little doubt that the author refers to one of the publications of c.k.
 Místodržitelství (k.k.
-Statthalterei), often referred to by this or similar names like Pražské úřední listy, in German Prager Amtsblätter.
-These newspapers were mouthpieces of the Austrian authorities in Bohemia, headed by the Statthalter (governor).
+Statthalterei).
+The common term for the newspapers was Pražské úřední listy in German Prager Amtsblätter.
+The newspapers were the mouthpieces of the Austrian authorities in Bohemia, headed by the Statthalter (Governor).

 The editorial offices were located in Malá Strana, right behind Kampa island[a].
-Some time between 1907 and 1910 they changed address, but were still in the same block.
-Editor in chief for all the papers was Aladar Guido Przedak, for the Czech part Jan Svátek.
-Przedak (1857-1926) was the chief editor from 1900 until 1918 and also bore the title k.u.k.
+Some time between 1907 and 1910, they changed address but were still in the same block.
+Editor-in-chief for all the papers was Aladar Guido Przedak, for the Czech part Jan Svátek.
+Przedak (1857–1926) was the chief editor from 1900 until 1918 and also bore the title k.u.k.
 Regierungsrat.
-The circulation of Prager Abendblatt was quintupled during his reign as editor[b].
+The circulation of Prager Abendblatt was quintupled during his tenure as editor[b].

 Quote(s) from the novel